 I would love to say that I bought a lot of things, but sadly I didn’t.
 But what I did do?
 I ate, of course.
 We found the local food extremely interesting and strangely familiar.
 And halloumi cheese with everything?
 Yes, please!

-After a couple of hours walking around, we braved the Doha rush hour traffic and headed back to the hotel, where we enjoyed a fabulous dinner at the Four Season’s Il Teatro, followed by its weekly pool party, which takes place every Thursday from 7pm to 1am.
+After a couple of hours walking around, we braved the Doha rush hour traffic and headed back to the hotel, where we enjoyed a fabulous dinner at the Four Season’s Il Teatro, followed by its weekly pool party.
 A great evening indeed!

 Friday is our “Saturday”, i.e. the first day of the weekend.
 We were surprised by the rain (which apparently almost never makes an appearance, but it did so during all of our stay).
 After a delicious breakfast, we retreated to the pool (in the rain.. why not?
 It was still warm) and I spent the rest of the morning at the spa, where I enjoyed the signature massage treatment.
 You can read my review here.
 This, turned out to be the silliest decision ever.. as I didn’t somehow prepare myself for what I was doing that afternoon.